Galaxy-halo internal alignments across cosmic time: Evolution of shape alignments

 \section{Evolution of shape alignments}

 Previous studies have shown that the existence of preferred directions in the large-scale galaxy distribution along the principal axes of BGGs is connected to how strongly the BGGs' stellar shape is aligned with its dark matter halo.
 These works also found that the red and blue galaxies exhibit distinct alignment behaviors \cite{Rodriguez2023,Rodriguez2024}.

 Thus, we want to better characterize the evolution of the angles between the principal axes of the stellar and dark matter shapes within twice their respective half-mass radii, hereafter referred to as internal alignments.
 For this, we use the same sample of simulated galaxies from the TNG300-1 run as in those previous works.
-Also, it has been shown that alignments present a significant dependence on mass, and this is arguably one of the most fundamental properties of galaxies, so our approach is to first bin the sample by mass and then investigate secondary dependencies on other properties \citep[e.g.][]{Xu2023,Rodriguez2025}.
+Also, it has been shown that alignments present a significant dependence on mass, and this is arguably one of the most fundamental properties of galaxies, so our approach is to first bin the sample by mass and then investigate secondary dependencies on other properties \citep[e.g.,][]{Xu2023,Rodriguez2025}.